Our Trainers

 These are just a few of the risks involved in being a wildland firefighter.
 Due to the risk in the wildland fire environment, we need to implement our risk management process.
 How well our crews manage the risks associated with any day’s assignment directly corresponds with our success and wellbeing.

-You’ll learn how to make take in all this information with our instructors and then how to implement it on the hill.
+You’ll learn how to take in all this information with our instructors and then how to implement it on the hill.